Snoqualmie, Washington, US

 TAKEOUT: From the put-in travel 1.1 west on SE Fish Hatchery Rd.
 There are a couple pull-outs at a bridge over a small tributary along with the formal Plum's Landing Access (requires a WDFW access permit).

 SHUTTLE: Easy car shuttle along SE Fish Hatchery Rd. or just take out at the fishing access at the junction of SE Fish Hatchery Rd. and 372nd St. for a short jog back to the put-in.
+A bike shuttle is also an option and there is now a bike rack at the Powerhouse parking lot.

 The Snoqualmie River takes a spectacular plunge at Snoqualmie Falls where over 1 million tourists come each year to check out the view; paddlers come to enjoy a short class II+ section of whitewater that is dependable throughout most of the year.
 This is a popular training ground for beginning paddlers learning the sport and a convenient spot for a quick boat demo.